 The flat and boxy statement designs are things of the past.
-Simple clean and minimalistic design does not let the focus of users go from important information and is less cluttered.
+The simple, clean, and minimalistic design do not let users' focus go from important information and is less cluttered.

-Intranets are nothing without perfectly searching mechanisms.
-Searches can be improved right from the user surveys collecting feedback from users and then generating content accordingly with metadata and tags which would make the searches contextual and precise.
+Intranets are nothing without correctly searching mechanisms.
+Searches can be improved right from the user surveys collecting feedback from users and then generating content accordingly with metadata and tags, which would make the searches contextual and precise.

 8. Business Communications